The normal standard of admission is at least a 2.1 Honours degree.

-The Masters in Media Management examines the economic, managerial, legal and cultural frameworks within which media organisations and industries operate.
-If you are an aspiring or existing media manager, or have a strong interest in the media and creative sectors, this programme has been designed for you.
-It combines advanced-level media and management-related studies with a special focus on media economics and on media and cultural policy
+The Masters examines the economic, managerial, legal and cultural frameworks within which media organisations and industries operate.
+If you are an aspiring or existing media manager, or have a strong interest in the media sector, this programme has been designed for you.
+It combines advanced-level media and management-related studies with a special focus on media economics and on media and cultural policy.

 - You have the opportunity to pursue your own special interests through elective courses and supervised individual research within a dedicated and well-resourced postgraduate teaching and research centre.